lingo-iitgn/COMI-LINGUA/README.md

 ---
 ## Citation

-If you use COMMENTATOR in your research or work, please cite it as follows:
+If you use COMI-LINGUA in your research or work, please cite it as follows:

 ```bibtex
 @misc{sheth2025comilinguaexpertannotatedlargescale,